hnm27/TinderForMovies/README.md

 # TinderForMovies

-How to start the app -
+How to start the app - You can use 1 on the following methods :
-1.

-Download project from Github.
+1.Download project from Github.
 Next
 Do one of the following:
  On the Welcome Screen of PyCharm, click the Open link.